stewartsmith/drizzle/docs/mysql_differences.rst

 Drizzle was forked from the (now defunct) MySQL 6.0 tree.
 Since then there have been a lot of changes.
 Some areas are similar, others unrecognisable.

-This section aims to explore some of the notable differences between
+This section aims to explore some of the notable differences between MySQL and Drizzle.

+This section was originally adapted from the Drizzle Wiki.

 Usage
 -----